 The first railroad through the county was the Leavenworth, Lawrence and Ft.
 Gibson and it ran through the town of Garnett.
 Later the railroad was known as the Leavenworth, Lawrence and Galveston.
 Not wanting to be outdone by Garnett a railroad company was formed to run a railroad through Hyatt, the Jefferson City and Neosho Valley Railroad, The company failed when they could now secure land grants for the railroad right a way.

 Hyatt was in competition to become the county seat of Anderson county with Garnett, Central City, Canton, and Shannon.
 Following the epidemic of 1857 and when Garnett became the county seat in 1859 people began leaving Hyatt.
-It was also about this time "Pikes Peak Gold Fever" struck and many of Hyatt's citizen left for Colorado to seek their fortunes and the little town quickly disappeared.
+It was also about this time "Pikes Peak Gold Fever" struck and many of Hyatt's citizens left for western Kansas to seek their fortunes and the little town quickly disappeared.
+In 1859 the western border of Kansas was located west of Denver and Colorado Springs.

 Hyatt was also known as Hyattville or Hiatville.